School psychologists play a key role in supporting students, parents, teachers and school administrators.

 Our Leap program gives graduate and experienced psychologists an opportunity to learn about the work of psychologists in schools.

-The first week focuses on school-specific psychological interventions and how psychologists work directly, indirectly and at a whole school level to improve outcomes for students in public schools.
+The first part of the program focuses on school-specific psychological interventions and how psychologists work directly, indirectly and at a whole school level to improve outcomes for students in public schools.

 You will then be given the opportunity to work alongside experienced school psychologists in a metropolitan area for the second week and gain hands on experience working in schools.